-The total latitude range of the 1200 mount is approximately 20-68 degrees with 4 adjustment positions.
+The latitude range of the 1200 mount is approximately 20-68 degrees.
 Since most astronomers typically observe within one latitude range, this adjustment is made just once, if at all.
 Prior to shipment, we preset the mount to your latitude range for your convenience.
 If you travel to another observing location, determine the latitude of your observing site and make the appropriate adjustment.